-- 5.29 5.26 Medicinal products intended to be destroyed should be appropriately identified, kept separately and handled in accordance with a written procedure in order to avoid any divertion before destruction. - 5.30 5.27 Destruction of medicinal products should be in accordance with national or international requirements for disposal of such products, and with due consideration to the protection of the environment. - 5.31 5.28 Records of all destroyed medicinal products should be maintained and include the concerned quantities and batch(es) number(s).
+- 5.26 Medicinal products intended to be destroyed should be appropriately identified, kept separately and handled in accordance with a written procedure. - 5.27 Destruction of medicinal products should be in accordance with national or international requirements for disposal of such products, and with due consideration to the protection of the environment. - 5.28 Records of all destroyed medicinal products should be maintained.